Maitreyapatel/reliability-checklist/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter an issue with the project, please [submit an issue](https://github.com/Maitreyapatel/reliability-score/issues/new/choose) with a clear description of the problem, including steps to reproduce it.
+If you encounter an issue with the project, please [submit an issue](https://github.com/Maitreyapatel/reliability-checklist/issues/new/choose) with a clear description of the problem, including steps to reproduce it.

 ## Feature Requests

-If you have an idea for a new feature or enhancement to the project, please [submit a feature request](https://github.com/Maitreyapatel/reliability-score/issues/new/choose) with a clear description of the feature and why it would be beneficial to the project.
+If you have an idea for a new feature or enhancement to the project, please [submit a feature request](https://github.com/Maitreyapatel/reliability-checklist/issues/new/choose) with a clear description of the feature and why it would be beneficial to the project.

 ## Code of Conduct

 We follow the [code of conduct](CODE_OF_CONDUCT.md).
 Please ensure that all contributions, discussions, and interactions adhere to this code of conduct.

-Thank you for contributing to reliability-score!
+Thank you for contributing to reliability-checklist!